Horopito 'The Pepper Tree' - What It Is And How To Use It

 You’ve probably been prompted to give this plant a taste at some point in time, the result being a fiery mouthful!
 Horopito (Pseudowintera colorata) has an amazing pepper like taste to its leaves which gives it its common name, the pepper tree.
-This plant, which is a New Zealand native, has beautiful green leaves that are easily identified by the red, rusty coloured spots that cover their surface.
+This plant, which is a New Zealand native and one we wild harvest, has beautiful green leaves that are easily identified by the red, rusty coloured spots that cover their surface.

 What Is Horopito Good For?

 To get all technical horopito has an abundance of volatile oils such as eugenol, polygodial, and tannins, which are astringent.
 This just means that they are drying, making them extremely helpful for upset digestion and inflammation.

 It also means that they can act as a form of pain relief.
 Horopito helps encourage circulation, so it is extremely helpful in cooler months (or even in some Dunedin summers).
 It is great for people that are prone to chilblains, poor circulation or varicose veins.